Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Home.

 Well, except Leela’s home on Gao hadn’t been *this.* The commune in the small town of Doshai where she’d grown up and lived until the war had been basically a two-storey apartment complex with rows of greenhouses out the back.
-Pleasant, especially with the cladding on the building’s outside to make it look like wood...but *nothing* like High Mountain Fortress.
+Pleasant, especially with the cladding on the building’s outside to make it look like wood... but *nothing* like High Mountain Fortress.

 Even the jump room, which Leela knew from Daar’s storytelling was a heavily armored bunker in the basement, was as lavish as its function could allow.
 Its walls were a tribute to all the Clans of Gao, painted with their emblems: the Clan of Females was represented centrally, above the door, and Clan Highmountain’s crest had special place as a floor mosaic.

 Out the vault doors and up the ramp to the surface, Leela almost stumbled at the wave of nostalgic emotions that washed across her.
-She’d...forgotten what Gao smelled like, after living on Cimbrean for so many years.
+She’d... forgotten what Gao smelled like, after living on Cimbrean for so many years.
 But there it was, a background scent she’d never noticed her whole life here, and only noticed now by coming back.

 It dredged a lot of memories to the surface.
 Some awful.
 The good ones made bittersweet by the tragedies that had come after.